Join JPI UE

 Boud says the project has already fulfilled a key aim: making citizens active research partners.
 This was done through the creation of citizen observatories.
 Boud clarifies what that means: first, citizens were given cost efficient local sensors, which obtain important rainfall information in real time.
 Now, citizens are asked to input flooding impacts in the reporting app developed by the project.
 He says, “this kind of information is used in combination with the information from pre-existing sources, like a royal meteorological institute, to create a model for our EWS.”

 One of the first problems the researchers faced was finding a way to motivate citizens to use the app regularly.
 After all, a flood isn’t exactly a common occurrence.
 Boud tells me “that’s why we came up with the idea of not just using the app for information about flooding but also rainfall.”
 This gives citizens an incentive to use the app more frequently as they can consult it at any time to see what rainfall levels in their neighbourhood.
-Boud adds how this is useful for the model they’re building, “if a heavy rainfall event occurs and there is no flooding that’s also very important information for the modellers.
+Boud adds how this is useful for the model they’re building: “If a heavy rainfall event occurs and there is no flooding, that’s also very important information for the modellers.
 We can then validate our model when it says there will be no flooding impact.”
-Making it clear to citizens that input is still valuable in a non-flooding event makes it much more likely they will regularly offer it.
+By making it clear to citizens that input is still valuable in a non-flooding event, increases chances they will regularly offer it.

 Predictions not prophecies will save us from the flood

 Boud thinks they’ve created a great basis for eventually developing a push notification system (for mobiles) that warns people about imminent flooding.
 He admits that although they are still in a test phase, they have plans to scale up the project very soon.
 In their next test phase, beginning in April, they will make the app available to the wider public.
 Boud asserts, “this will give us even more useful data for the app and help us to make even finer predictions.”
 These predictions will eventually be good enough to send out potentially lifesaving push notifications.